 Retrospective meetings occur at the end of a project to help teams pause and think about improving future performance.
 It’s a safe space for reviewing the project’s successes, identifying opportunities for process improvement, and solving issues that may have come up.
 Usually, managers do not attend these meetings.

-Huddles are commonly held daily, weekly, or biweekly.
-These meetings are used for teams to connect on daily tasks and team goals.
+Huddles commonly take place daily, weekly, or biweekly.
+Teams utilize these huddles to connect on daily tasks and team goals.
 The purpose is to set priorities, manage everyone’s tasks and schedules, and share any information.

-Pulse check-ins are meetings between HR and employees to measure satisfaction, performance analysis, engagement, any support needed, and morale.
+Pulse check-ins involve HR personnel meeting with employees to assess various aspects, including satisfaction levels, performance analysis, engagement, support requirements, and overall morale.

 These sessions are designed to brief new employees.
 You can show them around the virtual workspace and show them how you work.
 It is to help them ease into the workspace and get acquainted with the work culture.

-Another optional meeting, this is where a leader, founder, or CEO of the organization is interviewed by everyone within the organization.
+This is another optional meeting where a leader, founder, or CEO of the organization is interviewed by everyone within the organization.
 Common topics include the vision of the company, revenue, personal hobbies, or passions.

-This is an employee initiated meeting that happens ad-hoc.
-The goal is for an employee to share a new process, a new tool, a new technology, or product feature with the entire team.
+This is an employee-initiated meeting that happens ad hoc.
+The goal is for an employee to share a new process, a new tool, a new technology, or a product feature with the entire team.

-A meeting where the manager invites employees for a session with direct reports to discuss feedback, and conduct a performance analysis of the team and ideas.
+A remote meeting where the manager invites employees for a session with direct reports to discuss feedback and conduct a performance analysis of the team and ideas.

-A private meeting between a manager and their direct reportee to understand feedback, performance, priorities, challenges, and successes.
-The common practice is to have a 1:1 with each direct reportee on a weekly basis.
+These private meetings occur between a manager and their direct report, fostering open discussions about feedback, performance, priorities, challenges, and achievements.
+The typical practice involves holding individual meetings with each direct report on a weekly basis.